hendbishara/Ketch/README.md

 4. Click **"Test Connection"**.
 5. If the test is successful, click **OK**.

-## 📊 Heuristics and Algorithm Analysis

-### **Heuristics Implementation**
-The repository contains a heuristics module responsible for analyzing and evaluating the performance of the **Modified Dijkstra Algorithm** under different conditions.
 ## 📊 Algorithm Analyzer & Dijkstra Heuristics

 The **Algorithm Analyzer** evaluates the performance of the **Modified Dijkstra Algorithm** under different conditions.
 It tests multiple algorithm versions (`Base`, `V1`, `V2`, `V3`) by simulating random clusters with varying sizes and capacities.
 The module records key performance metrics such as: